 Here are 10 things to do in New Zealand for your bucket list!

 Located near Matamata in the north island, the Hobbiton Movie Set Farm Tour is the first must do.
 For all The Lord of the Rings fans, this is really a dream come true.
 I did a LOTR movie marathon prior to my trip to get excited for this tour and it definitely did not disappoint.
 We got to visit The Shire and see all the little hobbit holes, including Bilbo’s!
 There are even life sized hobbit holes that you can go inside to get a photo.
 We also learned a lot about how the movie set was created and many fascinating facts about the movie.

-Read more about visiting Hobbiton movie set on Jackie’s blog, Life of Doing.
+Read more about visiting Hobbiton movie set on Clare’s blog, ilive4travel.